weewx/weewx/docs_src/quickstarts/source.md

 Ensure that Python 3.7 or later is installed on the system.

 Ensure that the following Python modules are installed:

 * ConfigObj
 * Cheetah
 * PIL

-You may also want the following modules:
+You may also want the following Python modules:

 * serial (if your hardware uses a serial port)
 * usb (if your hardware uses a USB port)
 * ephem (if you want extended celestial information)